cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 * Modify this program to manipulate these fields in some way (such as multiplying them by two) and output them.

 * Write a function called `mirror_point()` which reflects its input (of type `Point`) in both the x- and y-axes.
 Experiment with passing by value and `const`-reference (and returning the modified `Point`), and by reference and by pointer (two different `void` functions).
-Hint: for the last variant pass an address of `Point` and access the fields with `p->x` and `p->y`, and see Chapter 4: [Parameters by value](https://learnmoderncpp.com/functions#topic-2) and [Parameters by reference](https://learnmoderncpp.com/functions#topic-3) for a refresher.
+Hint: for the last variant pass an address of `Point` and access the fields with `p->x` and `p->y`, and see the topics in Chapter 4: "Parameters by value" and "Parameters by reference" for a refresher.
 Compare all four versions of this function for ease of comprehension and maintainability.

 ## Inheritance vs composition

 We have talked about composite types being made up of other types, and in fact types can be *composed* (nested) indefinitely, although many programmers would struggle to comprehend more than a few levels.
 The other way to create new types with characteristics of previously defined types is through *inheritance*, which is a key concept of OOP.

-The following program defines an `enum class` called `Color` (feel free to add more color enumerators) and uses the same `Point` class to create a new `Pixel` class, which has both a location and a color being composed of both `Point` and `Color` fields.
+The following program defines an `enum class` called `Color` (feel free to add more color enumerators) and uses the same `Point` class to create a new `Pixel` class, which has both a location and a color, by being composed of both `Point` and `Color` fields.

 ```cpp
 // 06-pixel1.cpp : Color and position Pixel type through composition